Plheyer/tims-test/2 - To-Do List App/HowIWorked.md

 Alongside, I also used some StackOverflow when I ran through JavaScript/HTML problems like "How to call a javascript function on radio click".
 I didn't want to use some AI because my goal was to showcase my skill to adapt, even for CSS.

 To add some details about how I work, I also start by doing very simple ideas (starting with the design, with a MVP1, like doing the persistence at the very end).
-It helps doing an iterative work, working well with SCRUM methods used in some companies.
+It helps in doing an iterative work, working well with SCRUM methods used in some companies.

 In this project, I've learnt the framework Vue.js which I didn't know anything about.
 The most interesting thing was, I think, the "v-" attributes idea coupled with all :prop="" providing a nice tool to do some binding (which I was struggling to make work in other projects with pure HTML/JS).